Deep Space Nine (DS9) Season 7

 Overall, the double episode nicely wraps up the dangling threads from "Tears of the Prophets": What is Sisko up to, how is the Dax symbiont doing and what is going on in the closed wormhole?
 Most importantly Sisko's prolonged stay on Earth makes sense after all, and the revelation that his mother was a Prophet retroactively explains many of the Prophet's foretellings and their recurring statement "The Sisko is of Bajor."
 The stabbing by a member of the Pah-wraith cult (that will only gain significance later in the season in "Covenant") and Sisko's second and last vision of Benny Russell are perhaps one attempt too many to keep him from finding the Orb.
 It is interesting though that the episode adds Dr. Wykoff aka Damar (played by Casey Biggs) to the mix of "real" DS9 characters that appear in Sisko's vision.
 Damar is becoming a more important character anyway, and his conflict with Weyoun from "Tears of the Prophets" is continued here in some sort of a small D-plot.

-Vic's and Worf's relationship appears a bit fabricated as well, but I think they don't really have one.
+Vic's and Worf's relationship appears a bit fabricated as well.
+I think they actually don't have one.
 Worf doesn't seek distraction in battle or in bloodthirsty Klingon rituals.
-He prefers to hang around in the holosuite, listen to Jadzia's favorite song and then do what we would expect him to do: trash the whole place.
+He prefers to hang around in the holosuite, to listen to Jadzia's favorite song and then do what we would expect him to do: trash the whole place.
 It may seem a bit silly that Vic complains about a demolished holographic casino that could be restored with a push of a button.
 But it is a logical consequence of letting Vic's program run as if it were the real world.
 Only Worf doesn't care and treats Vic as any hologram.

 I like the new conflict (the "Cuba Crisis") with the Romulans that is being built up.
-In particular, I am pleased that a Romulan enters the scene who is conceded more than a few token lines.
+In particular, I am pleased that a Romulan enters the scene, who is conceded more than a few token lines.
 Unfortunately Senator Cretak will not become a series regular.
 Cretak's character and her relationship to Kira is built up in a quick yet quite skillful way.
 When Cretak first appears, she is a rather unattractive governess with an unpleasantly low voice, quite the contrary of Kira Nerys who doesn't seem to like the Romulan senator either.
 When the two meet again, Cretak is just trying a jumja stick, something very much opposed to her seemingly austere personality, which immediately creates sympathy with the character.
 Then again, Cretak adamantly demands the Bajoran blockade fleet to stand down.
 I only would have wished for her to appear in the end, giving her regards to Kira, which would have completed the cycle.

 Speaking of new characters, I immediately liked Ezri.
 It was necessary to come up with a very different character than Jadzia because everything else would have been lame as well as it would have been implausible considering everything we know about the nature of the Trill.
 The unprepared young Trill who is obviously still struggling with her own multiple personality was a perfect choice.

-Nitpicking: I wonder why Starfleet doesn't have superb cooling suits with tiny power packs for use in the desert, at least for an old man like Joseph Sisko.
+- Nitpicking: I wonder why Starfleet doesn't have superb cooling suits with tiny power packs for use in the desert, at least for an old man like Joseph Sisko.

-Remarkable dialogue: "Remember, what's his name, uh, Lieutenant Barclay?" - "Who can forget him?" - "Hm hm.
+- Remarkable dialogue: "Remember, what's his name, uh, Lieutenant Barclay?" - "Who can forget him?" - "Hm hm.
 Those holosuite programs of his, uh?" - "Three Musketeers." - "Geordi waving that sword around."
 (O'Brien and Worf).
 It is remarkable that Miles is not only spoiled by his time on DS9, calling the holodeck a "holosuite".
 He also remembers something that he couldn't possibly have seen himself in TNG: "Hollow Pursuits" (or does he vividly remember it because Counselor Troi was a bit too talkative?).

-Remarkable quote: "Romulans.
-They're so predictably treacherous."
-(Weyoun), "Hi Jake." [looking up to him] "You seem taller.
+- "Hi Jake." [looking up to him] "You seem taller.
 Or am I shorter?"
 (Ezri Dax)

-Remarkable facts: Kira has been promoted to colonel two months prior to the episode. -- Ben Sisko is a rather skillful piano player. -- Joseph Sisko met Sarah on Jackson Square in New Orleans.
+- Joseph Sisko met Sarah on Jackson Square in New Orleans.
 He married her two months later, not knowing that she was possessed by a Bajoran Prophet.
 Two days after Ben's first birthday, Sarah left, apparently after regaining her own consciousness.
 She later worked as a holophotographer in Australia and died in a hovercraft accident.